Here is how an application for SPS proceeds

 Download a detailed description of the SPS process.

 Some students have a continuous need for support throughout the entire course of their studies, while others have varying needs.
-However, the following always applies: you can only be granted additional support for the next semester by actively contacting the SPS employees at DTU and telling them what and how you wish to apply for new support.
+You are always welcome to contact the Special Educational Support Office at DTU if you wish to apply for support.

 Applications for SPS can be submitted all year round, but—as a general rule—you must apply in June/July for the autumn semester and in December for the spring semester in order to benefit fully.